Emergence of Periodic Potential for Point Defects in a 2D Hexagonal Colloidal Lattice: Results

 \subsection{Non-Ordinary Brownian Dynamics: Spatially Varying Drift and Diffusion}

-The drift vector, $\mathbf{f}(\mathbf{q})$, and diffusion matrix, $\mathbf{D}(\mathbf{q})$, were reconstructed from the experimental defect trajectories [FIGs.~\ref{1e}--\ref{1h}] using the discrete approximation method of Eq.~\eqref{discrete_approximations_of_two_terms}, which depends on the analysis parameters $\tau$ and the spatial bin size $r$.
+The drift vector, $\mathbf{f}(\mathbf{q})$, and diffusion matrix, $\mathbf{D}(\mathbf{q})$, were derived from the experimental time‑series data using Eq.~\eqref{discrete_approximations_of_two_terms}, a procedure that depends on the choice of the time interval $\tau$ and the spatial bin size $r$.
 This process yields discrete estimates of these terms across a grid of spatial positions.
-The key statistical properties of these terms---assessed through the coefficient of determination $R^2$ defined in Eq.~\eqref{R2} and spatial averaging---provide clear evidence of their positional dependence and serve as the foundation for reconstructing the stochastic potential in the following section.
+The key statistical properties of these terms---assessed through the coefficient of determination $R^2$ defined in Eq.~\eqref{R2} and spatial averaging---provide clear evidence of their positional dependence and serve as the foundation for constructing the stochastic potential in the following subsection.

-The positional dependence of the dynamical terms is quantitatively demonstrated by the $R^2$ values summarized in Tables \ref{tab:R2_r1} and \ref{tab:R2_r2-6}.
+The spatial variation of the dynamical terms is quantitatively demonstrated by the $R^2$ values summarized in Tables \ref{tab:R2_r1} and \ref{tab:R2_r2-6}.
 For the mono-vacancy, di-vacancy, and mono-interstitial, the $R^2$ values significantly exceed zero across a range of parameters $(\tau, r)$, indicating that both the drift and diffusion terms deviate substantially from a constant model.
-This signifies that the defect motion is not only influenced by a statistically significant, position-dependent drift but is also driven by multiplicative noise \cite{Van_Kampen_abbreviated_2007}.
+This signifies that the defect migration is not only influenced by a statistically significant, location-dependent drift but is also driven by multiplicative noise \cite{Van_Kampen_abbreviated_2007}.
 Furthermore, the $R^2$ value systematically decreases as the spatial bin size $r$ increases---for instance, dropping from over $50\%$ at $r=0.1 \,\si{\micro\meter}$ to about $1\%$ at $r=0.6 \,\si{\micro\meter}$ for a typical $\tau$---consistent with the expected averaging out of finer spatial variations over larger scales.
-Although the limited data for the di-interstitial precludes a reliable statistical assessment, the consistent behavior observed in the other three defect types strongly suggests that its dynamics also exhibit positional dependence.
+Although the limited data for the di-interstitial precludes a reliable statistical assessment, the consistent behavior observed in the other three defect types strongly suggests that its dynamics also exhibit spatial inhomogeneity.